microsoft/mona-saas/README.md

 ./basic-deploy.sh -r "eastus" -n "monatest01"
 ```

-Once the script is complete, you will be prompted to click a link to continue setting up your Mona deployment.
-Click this link to continue to the Mona admin center.
+Once the script is complete, you will be presented with a link to your Mona deployment's admin center.
+Click the link to finish setting up Mona.
+Be sure to bookmark the link so you can have quick and easy access to the Mona admin center later.

-> Save the Mona admin center to your favorites.
+> Anyone in your Azure Entra tenant (including both guests and members) have access to the Mona admin center.

 ### Configure Marketplace event integrations